-Find luxury suites to the Kansas City Royals at Kauffman Stadium today!
+Find luxury suites FOR the Kansas City Royals at Kauffman Stadium today!

 Winners of two World Series championships, the Kansas City Royals were founded in 1969 and joined the MLB American League.
 Starting from nothing, the Royals were able to build up a strong team through trades and a little luck in some talented prospects.

 By 1980, the Royals were viewed as a very up and coming team, ready to make a big splash.
 Advancing to the ALCS, the Royals swept the New York Yankees.
 They would fall, however, to the Phillies in six games in the World Series.
 Kansas City would reach the ALCS again in 1984, but not would not break through to the next level until 1985 when they advanced past the Toronto Blue Jays.
 In a dramatic series with the St. Louis Cardinals, the Royals came out on top in game seven for their first World Series victory.

 While remaining a top team throughout the rest of the 80s, they were never able to replicate the magic of 1985.
 Coming into 1990, the team saw a drop off in performance and would enter a period of change following the death of their founder and owner, Ewing Kauffman, and the strike-shortened season of 1994.
 Selling off talent and not re-signing standout players brought down the team payroll, but also resulted in a lesser product on the field.
 The Royals fell from a perennial contender to one of the worst teams in baseball.
 They wouldn’t post another winning record until the 2003 season.
 Following this, they would go on to accrue more losing records for another nine consecutive years.